bharathichezhiyan/Multimodal-Meme-Classification-Identifying-Offensive-Content-in-Image-and-Text/README.md

-# Multimodal Meme Classification: IdentifyingOffensive Content in Image and Text
+# Multimodal Meme Classification: Identifying Offensive Content in Image and Text

+Code for the paper

+Shardul Suryawanshi, Bharathi Raja Chakravarthi, Mihael Arcan and Paul Buitelaar "Multimodal Meme Classification: IdentifyingOffensive Content in Image and Text" Submitted to AICS 2019

 This is a document that involves step by step instructions to execute the code